Kitware/ParaView/Plugins/OpenVR/README.md

 ## Building the plugin (and build options)

-If you are on windows and turn on PARAVIEW_OpenVR_Imago_Support then this plugin will include settings for loading images from imago.live and displaying them in VR.
-This requirs that your data (typically borehole plots) have the correct cell data values to link to the online images.
+If you are on Windows and turn on PARAVIEW_OpenVR_Imago_Support then this plugin will include settings for loading images from imago.live and displaying them in VR.
+This requires that your data (typically borehole plots) have the correct cell data values to link to the online images.

 If you turn on VTK_ENABLE_VR_COLLABORATION then you will get collaboration